EM:RAP Admin, Groups Feature

 EM:RAP delivers world-class medical education to emergency medicine professionals worldwide.
 They offer a variety of platforms, including a website and app for streaming audio and video content, along with a dedicated platform for accessing medical and drug reference chapters.

 The EM:RAP support team utilizes a web-based Admin platform to manage and publish content across these platforms.
-The original system, built in PHP, had become outdated and increasingly difficult to maintain.
+The original product, built in PHP, had become outdated and increasingly difficult to maintain.
 To address these challenges, we embarked on developing a new, modern Admin tool built with React and the Material UI design framework.
 This solution not only simplifies support but also allows for seamless expansion as EM:RAP introduces new advanced features.

-Timeline: Design - 2 months
+• Research and design - 2 months

 Goal